MeeFoundation/docs/src/Data_model.md

   - schema - url of the schema of the data held by the context
   - protocols[] - array of Protocol instances

-Instances of Context are managed by apps/sites.
-The Others, Self, and Group instances are entirely managed by the agent itself.

 ### Protocols

-A Protocol subclass represents a capability built into the agent that handles a specific communications protocol used between the agent and and endpoint provided by the other party.
-We envision protocol subclasses like: SIOPv2, GoogleAccountSync, DIDchat, etc.  Protocol classes have a class method that returns the data schema used by the protocol when writes to a context (and what it assumes when it reads from the context).
+A Protocol is a communication protocol used to communicate between the agent and an endpoint provided by an Other party.
+A Protocol subclass represents a capability that handles a specific communications protocol such as SIOPv2, GoogleAccountSync, DIDchat, etc.  Protocol classes have a class method that returns the data schema used by the protocol when writes to a context (and what it assumes when it reads from the context).
 This schema value is the same as the "schema" attribute of the a Context instance.

 One (and in some cases more) instances of a protocol are properties of a Context.
 Each instance has these attributes: